 ;

 These days, many of us telecommute at least sometimes.
-When I start to feel like a slob in my pajamas or need a change of scenery, these are the best Baltimore WiFi cafes to settle into with my laptop.
+When I start to feel like a slob in my pajamas or need a change of scenery, these are some of the best Baltimore WiFi cafes to settle into with my laptop and a coffee.

 If you’re easily distracted like me, you know that trying to get work done just anywhere isn’t going to cut it.
-I need relatively comfortable seating, music that isn’t too loud or familiar, decent food and drink options, and an environment where others are also online and not rushed by the staff.
+I need relatively comfortable seating, music that isn’t loud enough for the club, decent food and drink options, and an environment where others are also online and not rushed by the staff.
 These are the cafes where I’ve found I’m able to be most productive.

 Best Baltimore WiFi Cafes